adapter-hub/adapters/adapter_docs/methods.md

 \text{reduction_factor} = \frac{d_{hidden}}{d_{bottleneck}}
 $$

 A visualization of further configuration options related to the adapter structure is given in the figure below.
-For more details, refer to the documentation of [`AdapterConfig`](transformers.AdapterConfig).
+For more details, we refer to the documentation of [`AdapterConfig`](transformers.AdapterConfig).

 ```{eval-rst}